BGF invests £3.3m in High Access Maintenance

 Founded in 2005 by chief executive Niel Bethell, the business carries out at-height work for major property management firms including CBRE, Savills and Allied London.
 Generating turnover of £5m through its planned project and reactive services, services include roof, gutter and lighting maintenance and high level cleaning, glazing and coating services.

 Neil and his management team already employ the highest number of at-height operatives in the North West and plan to expand the teams across London and Birmingham in response burgeoning property development and redevelopment market.
 According to think tank New London Architecture, there are 436 structures of 20 storeys or more in the pipeline in the City of London, providing significant market opportunity for the business.

 High Access has built a first-class reputation for health and safety and holds a number of safety accreditations in a highly regulated market.
 Atypical of other firms in the sector, the firm owns its own equipment and employs staff directly, which means it can respond quickly and efficiently to customer requests.
-The business was accredited as a UK living wage employer in May 2016.

 To support its growth, Neil has appointed Stuart Lees as non-executive chairman.
 Stuart Lees is founder of Signia Corporate Finance Limited, former Managing Director at Altium Capital and former Chief Executive of Latium Group, a manufacturer and retailer of windows.